What is reading for pleasure?

 - Give your child access to many, many books.
 Visit the local library, encourage them to use the school library, share books with family and friends, give book vouchers as gifts or take them to the bookshop to select books to buy.

 - Schedule time for reading.
 Students, especially seniors, have many demands on their time.
 Relaxing with a (hardcopy) book for 15-30 minutes before bed can help to produce the melatonin they require to get off to good night’s sleep.
+Just 20 minutes of reading per day adds up to 1,800,000 words per year!

 - Model reading.
 The UK Literacy Association states that young people are more likely to read for enjoyment when this behaviour is modelled by the adults in their lives.